pirogram/pirogram-content/books/data-analysis-with-python/033-getting-started-with-pandas/topics/030-data-structures-and-object-creation.md

   #### Index
   The axis labels are referred to as the `index` and should be of hashable type like integers, strings, floating point numbers, tuples etc.

+  #### Creating Series

-  The basic method to create a Series is to call [pandas.series](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.Series.html#pandas.Series).
-The default setting for data and index parameters is None and will create an empty series.
-If we pass data but no index to [pandas.series](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.Series.html#pandas.Series), Pandas automatically generates `integer index` having values (0, len(data)-1)
+  The basic method to create a Series is [pandas.Series](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.Series.html#pandas.Series).
+The default setting for data and index parameters is None and will create an empty Series.
 ---
 type: live-code
 id: 14ea82a0-4c00-4aae-a91c-d1744712bc5c